mehedi-sharif/soulspring/content/our-doctors.md

 hiring:
   enable: true
   title: We Are Hiring
-  subtitle: Are you a board-certified MD frustrated ready to bring your practice to
+  subtitle: Are you a board certified MD ready to bring your practice to the next
-    the next level?
+    level?
   image: images/our-doctors/hiring.png
-  content: We actively recurit success Medical Doctors who have thriving practices
+  content: We actively recruit successful Medical Doctors with thriving practices
-    with their patients, but yearn for healing <br><br> Using a licensing model, we offer physicians the opportunity to expand their practice with our propreitary methodlogy along with a complete range of modalities, therapies, and supplments and our medical-grade devices for diagnositcs and treatments.
+    and a passion for improving their patients' lives.<br><br> Using a licensing model, we offer physicians the opportunity to expand their practice with our proprietary diagnostic and therapeutic devices, along with a complete range of modalities, therapies, and supplements.
   button:
     enable: true
     label: join soulspring now